-How East Africa is cracking down on 'fake news'
+East Africa cracks down on 'fake news'

 The High Court however halted the 5 May implementation of the regulations after a group of activists and representatives from the media challenged them.

-If the law passes the court challenge, it would punish offenders with a fine of not less than $2,000 or imprisonment of not less than 12 months, or both.
+If the law passes the court challenge, it will punish offenders with a fine of not less than $2,000 or imprisonment of not less than 12 months, or both.

-Tanzania's Bloggers Network said that they were worried about the impact the new regulations would have on its members, suggesting that some may have to stop running their blogs.
+Tanzania's Bloggers Network said it was worried about the impact the new regulations would have on its members, suggesting that some might have to stop blogging.

-A co-founder of the country's most popular website Jamii Forums, a messaging-board, which is dubbed "Swahili Wikileaks', said it might consider closing because of a clause in the regulations that require them to store their contributors' details for 12 months.
+A co-founder of the country's most popular website Jamii Forums, a messaging-board, which is dubbed "Swahili Wikileaks', said it might consider closing because of a clause in the regulations that requires it to store contributors' details for 12 months.

 What about Uganda's 'gossip tax'?

-In Uganda, President Yoweri Museveni's government has put on hold plans for a "social media " tax after the finance ministry said that it would need to consult on how such a tax plan would be implemented.
+In Uganda, President Yoweri Museveni's government has put on hold plans for a "social media" tax after the finance ministry said that it would need to consult on how such a tax plan would be implemented.

 Mr Museveni had proposed a tax on Facebook and WhatsApp, saying the revenue collected would help the country "cope with consequences of Olugambo [gossiping]".